samrae7/vending-machine/README.md

 - Follow the command line prompts to buy a chocolate bar

+####About
 The program is built in Ruby using TDD to build the 'Machine' class that has all the methods in.
-The C

 ####Brief
 Design a vending machine using a programming language of your choice.
 The vending machine should perform as follows: